Skip to Main Content

 The specific format of your citations will depend upon the documentation style you are using.
 Different disciplines use different styles - check with your professor if you are unsure of which one to use.

-Commonly used styles include APA, MLA, Chicago, and Turabian.
+Commonly used styles include APA, MLA, Chicago/Turabian.
 Each of these has an official style guide.
 These manuals contain detailed examples on citing a wide variety of sources.
-In addition, they contain information about proper formating such as margin and font size.
+In addition, they contain information about proper formatting such as margin and font size.

 For most styles, you cite your sources in two places: